© Crown copyright 2018

 The Environment Agency will try to mitigate the impact of the work by:

 - making sure work is only carried out between 8am and 6pm Monday to Friday, and 8am to 1pm on Saturdays.
-Noisy work will be carried out between 8.30am and 6pm with the remaining time used for quieter activities
+Noisy work will be carried out between 8.30am and 6pm with the remaining time used for quieter activities.
+Works start in EMR week commencing 16 July 2018 (subject to access availability).
+This will take around 9 weeks to compete.
+During this time, contractors will be working 7 days a week to minimise the impact of works on EMR.

 - making sure site lighting does not intrude into adjacent areas.